alex-brainlabs/ContributionGuideTemplate/CONTRIBUTING.md

-# Template
+# How to contribute

-For all:
-- Walkthrough of how to submit a contribution
+## Github workflow

+- Explain how to get a local copy of the project - most likely create your own fork of the repo to make changes
+- Git workflow - detail process for pull requests, branch names etc.

+## Testing

+- Tests are required except for very small changes (typos, comment cleanup etc.)
-- Say whether tests are required (yes) and how to run current tests
+- Explain how to run the tests
-- If different process for small or obvious fixes (e.g. typos), explain
+- For libraries, always compulsory for new features
+- For large projects, up to discretion of project owner
+- Explain whether or not there are automated tests when pull requests are submitted

+## Code reviews

+- Explain review process including who reviews it and how the request gets accepted (passes automated tests and passes review by project owner)
+- If automated tests running (as above), mention that they need to pass

-- How to report a bug
+## How to report a bug
-- How to suggest a feature
-- Code review process (who reviews, how it is accepted (CI?))
-- Github workflow (pull requests, branch names)

-For libraries:
+- For security issues, do not submit an issue - email instead (provide email address)
+- For other bugs, most likely submit an issue on repo
+- Explain any other bug reporting systems (filing bug reports etc.)

+## Conventions (optional)

+If you have specific conventions for the following, mention them here.
+Optional because these things are likely to be covered by project READMEs or style guides for specific languages.
-- Tests compulsory
+- Code style

-For large projects:
-- May want to use a develop branch, with reviewed code pulled into this branch then regular (weekly?) releases into master

-For open-source:
+- Commit message conventions
-- Thanks for contributing
+- Labelling conventions for issues
-- Ground rules (behaviour etc.)
-- Let people know where they can be most helpful
-- Legal stuff
-- Security